 The Kansas City Barbeque Society and the National Pork Board have created a new ancillary series called Celebrate Real Pork.
 This is a dual-ancillary program where selected Organizers will host both a Pork Chop ancillary contest AND a pork Kids ’Que ancillary contest.
 These ancillary contests will be held in conjunction with KCBS-sanctioned Master and/or Backyard Series contests held in the continental United States.

-For the 2021 season, there will be up to 12 of the dual ancillary competitions planned plus the series finale at the KCBS World Invitational.
+For the 2021 season, there will be 14 of the dual ancillary competitions planned plus the series finale at the KCBS World Invitational.

 Thousands of dollars in extra prize money and bragging rights will be up for grabs!
 Winning recipes and photos will also be featured across KCBS and National Pork Board websites and social channels.

 - 5/1-2/2021 Smoke on the Water Liberty, IN

 - 5/15-16/2021 Mark Marley's GO BIG or GO HOME BBQ Bash Plainview, TX

 - 7/24-25/2021 Smokin on the Osage Osceola, MO